 Michael relocated to Hollywood, California in 2008, ushering in a particularly fruitful time creatively.

 In between several "survival/day jobs", he worked as an assistant director on a web-series as well as a short film and held several other crew positions on various indie projects.
-He also acted occasionally, when the opportunity arose.

 On the writing front, screenwriting has taken center stage in his creative endeavors.
 Over the past decade, he's received 44 accolades from a wide variety of film festivals and script competitions.
 In April of 2019, he completed work on his 10th feature spec script, Mom Died.
 That script was named the WINNER in the Horror Genre at the 2019 Creative Screenwriting Unique Voices competition.
 And in 2020, Michael partnered with award-winning filmmaker Audrey Cummings to further develop Mom Died for potential production.
 His next highest contest placement came via the 2016 Screamfest Film Festival, where his feature spec Spider Eaters placed in the Top Five Finalists.